tgamauf/cypress-documentation/content/guides/references/migration-guide.md

 ### Cypress App changes

 - The “Run all specs” and “Run filtered specs” functionality have been removed
-- The experimental "Cypress Studio" has removed and will be rethought/revisited in a later release
+- The experimental "Cypress Studio" has been removed and will be rethought/revisited in a later release

 ### Configuration file changes